joao-conde/feup-ldso/README.md

 - Update snapshots - `yarn test -u`
 - Watch mode (listen to file changes and rerun tests) - `yarn test --watch`

-### Deployment

-The result of the mobile app deployment can be observed at https://expo.io/@ldsot3g1/impact-up

 ## _Web App_ Development Environment Setup
 On the root directory, run docker:
 ```